chrvadala/transformation-matrix/README.md

 | matrix | <code>Matrix</code> | Affine Matrix |
 | points | <code>Array.&lt;Point&gt;</code> | Array of point |

-<a name="decompose"></a>
+<a name="decomposeTSR"></a>

-## decompose(matrix, flipX, flipY) ⇒ <code>Transform</code>
+## decomposeTSR(matrix, flipX, flipY) ⇒ <code>Transform</code>
-Decompose a matrix into translation, rotation and scaling components, optionallytake horizontal and vertical flip in to consideration.
-Note this function decomposes a matrix in rotation -> scale -> translation order.
+Decompose a matrix into translation, scaling and rotation components, optionally take horizontal and vertical flip in to consideration.
+Note this function decomposes a matrix in rotation -> scaling -> translation order.
 I.e. forcertain translation T {tx, ty}, rotation R and scaling S { sx, sy }, it's only true for: decompose(compose(T, S, R)) === { translate: T, rotation: R, scale: S }composing in a different order may yield a different decomposition result.

 **Kind**: global function
-**Returns**: <code>Transform</code> - A transform object consisted by its translation, rotationand scaling components.
+**Returns**: <code>Transform</code> - A transform object consisted by its translation, scaling and rotation components.

 | Param | Type | Description |
 | --- | --- | --- |